CursedByJava/CursedByJava/README.md

 </div>
 <div align=center style="font-size: 15px">

-  ### "Sometimes it is the people no one can imagine anything of who do the things no one can imagine.”
+  ### "We can only see a short distance ahead, but we can see plenty there that needs to be done.”

    #### -Alan Turing
 </div>